AlgorithmicTransparencyInstitute/social-media-collector/README.md

 | `staging`     | https://staging.atiapi.org/v2 |
 | `production`  | https://prod.atiapi.org/v2    |

-If you do not provide an `--env.api` param it will default to `process.env.NODE_ENV`, or if that's not available, `local`.
+If you do not provide an `--env api` param it will default to `process.env NODE_ENV`, or if that's not available, `local`.

 If you choose `offline` then it will only log the api server call but not actually attempt it.